UST-QuAntiL/icwe-tutorial-2024/handson.md

 The code required for the hands-on session is available [here](https://github.com/UST-QuAntiL/QuantME-UseCases/tree/master/2024-icwe-tutorial).

-In case you participate in the tutorial on-side and use one of the provided virtual machines, please only download the workflow model available [here](TODO).
-Afterwards, move to [Part 1](#quantum-workflow-modeler) and use the provided IP to replace the placeholder $IP.
+**In case you participate in the tutorial on-site and use one of the provided virtual machines, move to [Part 1](#quantum-workflow-modeler) and use the provided IP to replace the placeholder $IP.**

 On Windows, you have to activate long paths for Git to enable cloning and pushing to this repository.
 Thus, execute the following command: